Roll up your sleeves: Kids' turn arrives for COVID-19 shots

 “Because many of my patients are Black, Indigenous and people of color, I’ve seen the full spectrum,’’ from parents eager to get their children vaccinated to those who are more hesitant “because of a history of mistrust in the medical community,’’ said Stewart, past president of the American Academy of Family Physicians.

-Her message to both is the same: “Vaccines work, they’re safe, they’re effective and they save lives,’’ she said.
-“The more individuals that we can get vaccinated including our children, the sooner we will be able to get out of this pandemic.’’
+Her message to both is the same: “Vaccines work, they’re safe, they’re effective and they save lives.’’

 A Pfizer study of 2,268 children found the vaccine was almost 91% effective at preventing symptomatic COVID-19 infections.
 The FDA examined 3,100 vaccinated kids in concluding the shots are safe.